kevinruns/chess/README.md

 the odin project : ruby chess assignment

-code seems to be working
+2 player chess game working
+can save and load games

-need to play more to check for bugs also to refactor and add option to export game
+may spend more time later to refactor and add computer player